PacktPublishing/Hands-On-Image-Processing-with-Python/README.md

 **Expert techniques for advanced image analysis and effective interpretation of image data**

 ## What is this book about?
+This book covers how to use the image processing libraries in Python.
+It will enable you to write code snippets to implement complex image processing algorithms such as image enhancement, filtering, segmentation, object detection, and more.
+You will also be able to use machine learning and deep learning models and learn to implement them with ease.

 This book covers the following exciting features: